sudorook/macos-kvm/README.md

 ## Notes

-1. Drag-and-drop from the host system to the guest.
+1. Drag-and-drop from the host system to the guest is not supported.
 2. There is no clipboard sharing.
 3. To change guest display resolution, a new OpenCore image needs to be built and substituted in the place of the old one.